wp-graphql/wp-graphql/docs/upgrading.md

 - **Security Updates**: General and critical security fixes will be backported to the latest `minor.patch` within the last 2 major versions, ensuring that these versions remain secure.
 - **Compatibility**: Supported versions will be tested against newer versions of WordPress core to ensure continued functionality.
 While WPGraphQL may be tested with certain versions of PHP and popular extensions, compatibility with these cannot be guaranteed.
 - **Documentation**: Clear documentation and upgrade guides will be provided for supported versions, including guidance on adapting to new features or breaking changes.

+> [!NOTE]
+> Compatibility testing is primarily focused on WordPress core updates.
+WPGraphQL may also be tested with certain PHP versions and popular extensions, but compatibility with these is not guaranteed.

 ### Unsupported Versions